Click here for Chemical Use Guidelines

 The Region does recognize, however, that as a last resort, such agents may have some limited applicability.
 An example of a situation in which chemical use might be considered for reasons other than protection of human life is during the migratory season, when significant migratory bird or endangered species populations are in danger of becoming oiled.

-The OSC may authorize or is authorized to use any chemical product without requesting permission if its use is necessary to prevent or substantially reduce a hazard to human life.
+The OSC may authorize or is authorized to use any chemical product without concurrence of the R5 EPA representative to RRT5 when its use is necessary to prevent or substantially reduce a hazard to human life.
 The RRT should be notified as soon as practicable.
 In situations where a human hazard is not present, the OSC must receive the concurrence of

 - the RRT Co-Chair, and

 - the RRT representative(s) of the affected State(s), in consultation with

 - the DOI RRT member (and, where the Great Lakes are affected, the DOC RRT member, where practicable)